aniebietafia/hng-internship-tasks/stage_two_task/README.md

 ## Description

-This is a REST API with basic CRUD operation.
-It is built with Node.js, Express.js, and MongoDB using Mongoose.
+This is a simple REST API capable of CRUD operations on a "person" resource, interfacing with a database.
+It is built with Node.js, Express.js, and MongoDB using Mongoose ODM.
+The API dynamically handles parameters, such as adding or retrieving a person by name.
+The API development has UML diagram to represent the system's design and database structure.
+The entire project is hosted on GitHub, with a well-structured documentation in the repository that outlines request/response formats, setup instructions, and sample API usage.

 ## Installation